The Colbert Report: Production

 Usually by 11 a.m., a rough outline for the show was completed and writers sent off in pairs to create scripts that would be polished throughout the day.
 First, writers would scan news articles for ideas and partner together in pairs, with one "keeping track of possible jokes."
 During an appearance at the New York Comedy Festival in 2013, some writers admitted to procrastinating until the last hour before rehearsal to complete their sections; Colbert confirmed that, in the program's early days, segments such as "The Word" were scripted entirely during the rewrite before rehearsal.
 Both writers read their dialogue aloud to see whether they thought the Colbert character would say it.
 As writers were working on their respective scripts, the show's production and graphics team compiled music, footage, and props needed for the show.
 To collect video clips, the show cross-referenced transcripts of hours and hours of archived TiVo recordings of news programs.
 In 2011, the show switched to Snapstream software, which streamlined the TV clip search and compilation process, allowing for searching closed captioning for select words.
 In addition, a group of staff coders and independent contractors developed Scripto software to collaborate on scripts in real time.

 By 1 p.m., the show held a second production meeting to go over scripts and determine which pieces to edit.
 Scripts were "hopefully" completed around 4 p.m., and a rehearsal with the entire staff would begin at 5:30 p.m. or occasionally earlier.
 Afterward, final changes were made to the script.
 The final rewrite would take place in a "small, red, poorly ventilated room" until 6:45 p.m.
 Before interviewing his guests, Colbert met with them in the green room and acknowledged that he was playing a character, noting that the persona is "willfully ignorant of what you know and care about" and urging the guest to "honestly disabuse me of what you see as my ignorance."
 Emily Lazar, a producer for the interview segments, advised guests to talk with Colbert as though he were a "harmless drunk at the next bar stool."
-Guests would typically take their seats around 7 p.m., when a warm-up comedian (perhaps Jared Logan or Paul Mercurio) delivered jokes.
+Guests would typically take their seats around 7 p.m., when a warm-up comedian (perhaps Jared Logan or Paul Mecurio) delivered jokes.
 Colbert, out of character, held a brief question and answer session with the audience prior to taping.
 Taping lasted as long as three hours but usually ended around 9 p.m., at which point the show was edited and sent to Comedy Central for broadcast.
 As the show was being edited, the staff met one last time to work through details for the next show.